Somerset is very rich with cultural heritage and here it is not that easy to make a short list of most outstanding landmarks.

 - Neo-Classic centre of Bath City - unique assembly of impressive Neo-Classic planning ensemble with buildings and infrastructure in the historical spa city of Bath.

-- Prior Park Landscape Garden - Picturesque 18th century landscape garden, one of fundaments for the English garden style of parks.
+- Prior Park Landscape Garden - Picturesque landscape garden from the 18th century, one of fundaments for the English garden style of parks.
 Created in 1734 – 1764.
 Fine views towards the Bath city.
 Includes one of the 4 remaining Palladian bridges in the world.

 - Pulteney Bridge - amazing bridge over River Avon, designed by Robert Adam and built in 1769 – 1773.
 One of the few bridges in the world with shops across the full span in both sides.